The by-laws of the Library and Information Science Student Association (LISSA) of

 Article IX: Policy

-Section 1: Non-Hazing Statement
+Section 1: Non-Discrimination Policy

-Hazing is defined as any action taken or situation created, on or off university premises, whether psychological, physical, or emotional, which subjects another person, voluntarily or involuntarily, to discomfort, embarrassment, harassment, intimidation, mistreatment, humiliation, or ridicule which may in any fashion compromise his or her dignity as a person.
+Hazing is defined as any action taken, or situation created, on or off university premises, whether psychological, physical or emotional; which subjects another person, voluntarily or involuntarily, to discomfort, embarrassment, harassment, intimidation, mistreatment, humiliation or ridicule which may in any fashion compromise his or her inherent dignity as a person.

 Revised January 24, 1997